© Stockton Heath Parish Council 2013

 Bird and bat boxes were installed in August 2013.

-Information on the adjacent Alexandra Park, owned by Warrington Borough Council, is available here.
+Information on the adjacent Alexandra Park, owned by Fields in Trust and managed by Warrington Borough Council, is available here.

 Some people think this was originally a clay pit for Warburton’s brick making.
 However even though Warburton's was in the immediate area, Ackers Pit actually appears on a fifteenth century document, dated 1465.
 J. Ashall sold the pit to the Parish Council for £1 in 1978.

 Charles Parkinson of 82 Sankey Street Warrington and Gladys Smith of 11 Francis Road, Stockton Heath and Frederick Arthur Greenwood of “The Limes”, Chester Road, Grappenhall sold the plot of land adjoining Red Lane Appleton in the County of Chester to Stockton Heath Parish Council and the conveyance deed was signed on 10 July 1958.
 The land is now managed by Stockton Heath Allotment Association Limited.

 The shop is open from 10am to noon every Saturday from April to October and sells plants/ gardening items.

 Contact point for application forms is the Stockton Heath Allotment Association Limited’s email address - email@example.com.
 An application form will then be emailed to the applicant.
 Click here for a map of the allotments.

 There is a Friends Group who run a cafe in the park at the Main Pavilion on Saturdays from March onwards serving tea, coffee, juice and fabulous home baked cakes.